netflower/guides/style/Readme.md

 ## Rails

 * Avoid ```member``` and ```collection``` routes.
-* Use private instead of protected when defining controller methods.
 * Name date columns with ```_on``` suffixes.
 * Name datetime columns with ```_at``` suffixes.
 * Name initializers for their gem name.